saeg/jaguar/README.md

 ## Development

-First run the 'make prepare' script to import the jacoco dependencie to your local maven repository
+First run the 'make prepare' script to import jacoco dependency to your local maven repository
 ```
 make prepare
 ```